OpenLXP/openlxp-authentication/README.md

 The BAD_HOST setting is used to remove part of the host and port string if the automatically detected configuration is incorrect.

-If the OVERIDE_HOST setting contains "http://" or "https://", then this setting should too.
+Similar to OVERIDE_HOST, this setting should also start with either `http://` or `https://`.

 The setting is required if using the OVERIDE_HOST setting.